 Exchange server version Required Configuration All Enable WMI on each Exchange server NOTE: WMI is required to support retrieving accurate disk space information when using mount points.
 If you do not use mount points, you can disable the requirement for WMI by clicking the Data Collection options link in the Server Health test wizard.
+The test credentials must have the e following permissions.
 Table 3.
 Exchange server health test permissions.